saymrwulf/tensorflow/notes.md

-2024-11-03T22:36:00 - Implementing approach from a new paper read last night (tensorflow) 2024-11-03T20:38:00 - Late-night bugfix on financial RL environment (tensorflow) 2024-11-03T03:16:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (tensorflow)
+2024-11-03T22:36:00 - Implementing approach from a new paper read last night (tensorflow) 2024-11-03T20:38:00 - Late-night bugfix on financial RL environment (tensorflow) 2024-11-03T03:16:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (tensorflow) 2024-11-04T04:50:00 - Minor doc updates: linking to article on quantization (tensorflow)